JustinSoflin/Diicot-Mexals-Cryptominer-Worm-Post-Compromise-Analysis/README.md

 - Stage 2 and replication
    - tdrbhhtkky copied from ygljglkjgfg0
    - omicykvmml copied from ygljglkjgfg0
-   - These are clones or secondary payloads, probably:
+- These are clones or secondary payloads
-Backdoors
+   - Backdoors
-Miner binaries (if that was the intent)
+   - Miner binaries (if that was the intent)
-Remote control scripts
+   - Remote control scripts
 - Randomized names (ygljglkjgfg0, ygljglkjgfg1, tdrbhhtkky, omicykvmml) = evade detection

 - Crontab modification